kevotushap/Computer-Architecture/README.md

 Example Input File
-An example input file (prog.txt) is provided in the examples directory.
+An example input file (prog.txt) is provided in the simulator directory.
  This file can be used to test the simulator.
  Ensure your assembly code follows the syntax and format specified by the simulator.